amar-iitism/Captcha_Solver/data/Hackathon_Barclays/decription.md

-This folder to store data
+This folder to store Hackathon data